Air Inter Flight 148: Aftermath

 Accident investigators recommended 35 changes in their report.
 Airbus modified the interface of the autopilot so that a vertical speed setting would be displayed as a four-digit number, preventing confusion with the Flight Path Angle mode.
-The flight data recorder was upgraded so that it was able to withstand higher temperatures and for longer.
-The report also recommended that pilot training for the A320 should be enhanced and that ground proximity warning systems should be installed on them.
+The flight data recorder, which was destroyed before investigators could obtain any data, due to extended exposure to the post-crash fire, was upgraded so that it could withstand higher temperatures, & for a longer period of time.
+The report also recommended that pilot training for the A320 should be enhanced, and that ground proximity warning systems should be required to be installed on all A320 aircraft as part of the minimum equipment list.
 Air Inter equipped its aircraft with ground proximity warning systems before the investigation was completed.